Skip to Content

 Where to stay in Bucharest

 We struggled to find gay friendly hotels in Romania.
-Most places we contacted seemed to be under the impression we are two perverts who want to abuse children and fornicate in public.
+Most places we contacted seemed to be under the impression we were two perverts who wanted to abuse children and fornicate in public.
 That's Romania for you sadly.

 01